How to Apply for SAVY

-Summer Academy at Vanderbilt for the Young is a day program for advanced students entering grades 1-6.
+SAVY is a day program for advanced students in kindergarten through sixth grade.
+In the academic year, programs meet for three consecutive Saturdays in the fall and spring.
+Classes are from 9 a.m. to 2:45 p.m.
+In the summer, classes meet for week long sessions.
 Classes are from 8:45 a.m. to 3:45 p.m.
 Monday through Friday.
 Rising 7th grade students are eligible to participate in Career Connections at SAVY, a day-program within SAVY designed specifically for this age group.
 Visit the Career Connections page for more information about this program and other summer opportunities for rising 7th graders.